neondatabase/website/content/docs/guides/neon-authorize-tutorial.md

 }
 ```

-## Appendix: Understanding RLS Policies in Drizzle
+## Appendix: Understanding RLS policies in Drizzle

 In this section, we provide an overview of the Row-Level Security (RLS) policies implemented in the `todos` application.
+You can find these policies in the `schema.ts` file.

 Writing RLS policies in SQL can be complex, but a recent release of Drizzle makes it much more straightforward.
 These policies are all written using Drizzle.

-You can find these policies in the `schema.ts` file.

 ### create todos